What is the right type of SSD for the cloud?

 Datacentre, enterprise, and cloud SSDs are offered at a premium in comparison with desktop and notebook SSD’s because they offer higher and more reliable performance and include unique features that are critical for storage systems.

 This ultimately is a very important differentiator between consumer drives and server drives.
 Consumer and client drives can operate for a long time, but ultimately, not in a heavy load environment like that of the cloud and datacentre.

-Stick a consumer grade SSD in a mixed application server and you’re looking at burning it out and replacing it within months, rather than years.
+Stick a consumer-grade SSD in a mixed application server and you’re looking at burning it out and replacing it within months, rather than years.
 Whereas with server SSDs, they have much better Drive Writers Per Day (DWPD) – which is a common way to measure flash endurance – to handle such loads and applications that come with cloud, related to artificial intelligence and machine learning.
 Different SSDs are made from different types of NAND.
 The most fundamental difference among NAND types is the number of bits stored in each cell (one, two, then three and now four), which ultimately affects endurance.

 The way in which endurance is messaged between a server SSD and a consumer SSD could be described as DWPD (as discussed above) for server SSD vs TBW for consumer SSD.
-So, for server SSD and SSD endurance (as illustrated below by our vendor partner Micron) the endurance is messaged for the warranty period, with shorter warranty period improving DWPD.
-Whereas for consumer SSD, a better way, but still a way of measuring endurance, is the number of terabytes of data that can be written over the device’s lifetime.
+So, for server SSD and SSD endurance (as illustrated below by our vendor partner Micron), the endurance is messaged for the warranty period, with a shorter warranty period improving DWPD.
+Whereas for consumer SSD, a better way, but still a way of measuring endurance is the number of terabytes of data that can be written over the device’s lifetime.